PareshRadadiya/Mutual-Buddies/readme.txt

 5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

+= 2.1.1 =
+* Fix - Mutual Friends tabs showing for the non logged in users
+* Fix - Added compatibility with the BuddyPress Reorders Tabs

 = 2.1 =
 * New: - Translation file for Italian and Russian